-Many patients ask if it’s really worth it to make such a change.
+Many patients ask if it’s really worth it to make such a change to their eating habits.
 I tell them the story of “Keri”.
 After a year of her and her husband trying to conceive on their own with no outcome, they decided to seek the help of a fertility specialist.
 Keri and her husband found out she had an extremely diminished ovarian reserve and were told that even with IVF, conceiving was going to be a challenge.
 They went through two cycles of IVF and they didn’t have any embryos.
 Because they were so devastated, her doctor recommended she take a short break from IVF and see me during that time.
 She started seeing me and was open to making any changes that may help her increase fertility.
 I remember one of the first things she said to me was “why can’t I get pregnant?”.

 Plant-Based to Boost Fertility

-The first thing we looked at was her diet.
+The first thing we looked at was her eating habits.
 It turned out that Keri ate a lot of meat, simple carbs and sugar.
 We decided it would be best to clean up her diet and I guided her in how to eat plant-based for the two months before her next IVF cycle.
 During this time, she discovered that she had more energy, improved digestion, felt more clear-headed and became a believer in the power of food.
 When Keri started her next IVF cycle, she was really scared that maybe even with making changes they would still have no results.
 But, they ended up with 1 genetically normal (PGS tested) embryo.
 They decided to move forward with an embryo transfer right away.
 She got pregnant and they now have a healthy 8-month-old son!

-Though it may seem daunting to overhaul your diet/lifestyle, it is actually simple and there are countless options for delicious and nutrient-rich meals.
+Though it may seem daunting to overhaul your diet/lifestyle, to vegetarian diet, it is actually simple and there are countless options for delicious and nutrient-rich meals.
 Remember, you don’t have to be strictly plant-based to be healthy.
 It’s ok to include whichever clean animal products you feel you need.
 Pay attention to how you feel when you eat; gravitate to the foods you feel energize and invigorate you.
 Listen to your body and stay away from the foods that make you feel sluggish, bloated and/or foggy.
 Here are some answers to common questions from patients when they decide to make this change.